Work for yourself! Be your own boss! Make your own hours! Earn more money!

 Paying bills isn't as important to many clients as keeping their computer systems running.
 Despite providing first-class service, consultants must anticipate having to chase down overdue payments from even the most solvent of clients.

 Most consultancies thrive by building a vibrant base of business clients.
-While many administrative maintenance and support tasks can be scheduled, a portion of any given work week is composed of unplanned requests for emergency service.
-After all, small businesses typically don't plan e-mail outages, network disruptions, hard disk failures, software corruption, and other failures that bring their organizations to a standstill.
+While many administrative maintenance and support tasks can be scheduled, a portion of any given workweek is composed of unplanned requests for emergency service.
+After all, small businesses typically don't plan email outages, network disruptions, hard disk failures, software corruption, and other fiascos that bring their organizations to a standstill.

 Thus, meticulously planned and complex new-server deployments are sometimes interrupted by router outages across town.
-One client's facilities move will overlap another customer's e-mail server failure.
-Plus, all the technical work must be completed while also maintaining the consultant's own business operations (including billing, collections, payment of state sales taxes, legal registrations, etc.).
+One client's facilities move will overlap another customer's email server failure.
+Plus, all the technical work must be completed while also maintaining the consultant's own business operations (billing, collections, payment of state sales taxes, legal registrations, etc.).

-In other words, consultants must become very good at preparing estimates for one client while repairing emergencies for another while walking a third customer through a router power cycle procedure on the telephone.
+In other words, consultants must become very good at preparing estimates for one client while addressing emergencies for another while walking a third customer through a router power cycle procedure on the telephone.

 Other crises arrive almost daily.
-Failed e-mail servers, downed Internet connections and corrupted hard disks are just three scenarios that frequently prompt clients to place unreasonable expectations on their IT providers.
-In addition to demanding the situation be repaired quickly (often within hours), clients frequently expect such emergency services (including repairs rendered after hours, on weekends, and on holidays) to be completed at little cost.
+Failed email servers, downed Internet connections, and corrupted hard disks are just three scenarios that frequently prompt clients to place unreasonable expectations on their IT providers.
+In addition to demanding that the situation be repaired quickly (often within hours), clients frequently expect such emergency services (including repairs rendered after hours, on weekends, and on holidays) to be completed at little cost.

 This one seems like a luxury.
-Sure, it'd be nice to know every in and out of a network, including all installed network equipment, administrative user account names and passwords, and IP addressing information.
+Sure, it would be nice to know every in and out of a network, including all installed network equipment, administrative user account names and passwords, and IP addressing information.
 But the truth of the matter is that such data is rarely documented.